EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

-The validator is the client that proposes blocks and does attestations according to the Consensus Layer specification (proposing a block would be the equivalent to "mine" a block in the former Ethereum 1.0 chain).
+The validator is the client that proposes blocks and does attestations according to the Consensus Layer specification (proposing a block would be the equivalent to "mine" a block in the former Proof of Work Ethereum chain).

 .. warning::